Nialljb/fw-ants-vbm/README.md

 # ANTs VBM

-This gear performs Voxel Based Morophometry using Jacobian determinants with ANTs
+This gear performs Voxel Based Morophometry using Jacobian determinants with ANTs on infants between 0-2 years old with isotropic reconstructed Hyperfine scans.

 ## Overview

 [Usage](#usage)
-The configuration allows a selection of atlas' to choose from.
+Should be automated if setup correctly.
+Requires age to select appropriate template for registration.
+The configuration allows a selection of atlases to choose from.
 ROI volume estimation will be performed on these.
 [FAQ](#faq)

 ### Summary